-What is the Deadline for Making an Election Regarding the Method to Receive Assets?
+What is the deadline for making an election regarding the method to receive assets?

 If the IRA owner died in 2020 or later, the concept of an election deadline is only applicable for an eligible designated beneficiary (EDB) where the IRA owner dies before his/her RBD.
-This is because, for all other circumstances and beneficiary types, only one required RMD method is available.
+This is because, for all other circumstances and beneficiary types, only one RMD method is available.

-Spouse - The deadline is the earlier of December 31 of the tenth year following the year of an IRA owner's death or December 31 of the year the IRA owner would have reached age 72.
-Alternatively, if an IRA owner reached age 72 in his/her year of death, December 31 of the year following the year of death.
+Spouse - The deadline is the earlier of December 31 of the tenth year following the year of an IRA owner's death or December 31 of the year the IRA owner would have reached age 73.
+Alternatively, if an IRA owner reached age 73 in his/her year of death, December 31 of the year following the year of death.
 Subject to further IRS guidance or regulation, a spouse beneficiary who fails to make an election by the deadline defaults automatically to the single life expectancy method.

-A spouse beneficiary can make an election to treat the decedent's IRA as his/ her own IRA at any time, even if he/she made an earlier single life expectancy, five-year rule, or ten-year rule election (or defaulted to one of those rules).
+A spouse beneficiary can make an election to treat the decedent's IRA as his/ her own IRA, even if he/she made an earlier single life expectancy, five-year rule, or ten-year rule election (or defaulted to one of those rules).